Notifications in Progressive Web Apps using Web Push

 In the example above several things are happening:

-1. We are calling the registerServiceWorker() function for the second time, this is to activate the service worker.
-A service worker won’t receive events like fetch and push until it successfully finishes installing and becomes “active”.
+function for the second time, this is to activate the service worker.
+A service worker won’t receive events likefetch

-2. Within the subscription function we are passing an object with two properties
+until it successfully finishes installing and becomes “active”. - Within the subscription function we are passing an object with two properties

-• applicationServerKey - This is a public key generated in a pair along with a private key and are unique to your app.
+indicating that the user will be notified every time a push message is sent.
+Silent messages are not allowed. - applicationServerKey - This is a public key generated in a pair along with a private key and are unique to your app.
 Application server keys otherwise knowns as VAPID keys are used by a push service to identify the application subscribing a user and ensure that the same application is messaging that user.

-3. After subscribing the user we get a subscription object that we can then send to our server to save in our database.
+- After subscribing the user we get a subscription object that we can then send to our server to save in our database.
 This subscription is what we will be using to send push messages from the server.

 Here is an example of what the subscription object looks like.